bollinsure.com/business/cyber-insurance

 Ransomware Response

 Covers ransom payments, decryption specialist fees, system restoration, and business interruption while systems are locked.
-Average ransomware demand exceeded $1.5M in 2024.
+Ransomware events can create six- or seven-figure recovery costs.

-Insurers require proof of offline backups and MFA to cover ransomware.
+Many insurers want to see offline backups and MFA before offering strong ransomware terms.
 We review your controls before placement.

 // first_party